-The college offers A-Level programmes (1 year/18 months) and Summer Schools (Oxbridge Preparation; Medical School Preparation; Academic).
-The average class size is 18 students.
-All courses include intensive English language support, and IELTS classes are provided for all international students.
+The college offers two-year A Level programmes, two year and one year IGCSEs and Summer Schools (Oxbridge Preparation, Medical School Preparation, Academic).
+The average class size is 15 students.
+All courses include intensive English language support and IELTS classes are provided for all international students.
 There is excellent careers support in terms of work placement, careers-based societies, extra academic courses and extended projects and extensive work on university preparation is undertaken for each individual student.

-All applicants will also be assessed via a college interview (via Skype if necessary), GL online reasoning assessment, application form, school reports and previous exam transcripts.
+All applicants will also be assessed via a college interview (via Skype/Zoom if necessary) GL online reasoning assessment, application form, school reports and previous exam transcripts.

 Students receive between 24-30 hours a week of scheduled class time and in addition can attend one to one tutorials on a daily basis.
 Our teacher:student ratio is 1:7 – far above the national average – so that every student receives individual attention and mentorship.